mikjmcc26/AeroPredict/README.md

 ### Performance Metrics
 - **Mean Squared Error (MSE): ~0.359**
 - **R^2 Score: ~0.844**

-## Authors
-Chase Woodfill and Mikayla McCormack

-This project was developed as part of a course project, inspired by real-world environmental concerns and an interest in applying machine learning to public health and sustainability.

 ## Acknowledgements
 University of Tennessee, Knoxville.
 CS426/526.